-INO (猪): one of the children of the snow country village, probably the oldest and the “leader”.
+INO (猪): one of the children of the snow country village, probably the oldest and the “leader” of the lot.

-INOKICHI (猪吉): the old man assassin acompanying Kiku.
+INOKICHI (猪吉): the old man assassin accompanying Kiku.

-INOUE KANBEE (井上勘兵衛): a close associate of Kiyomasa, invited as guest to asano's contest.
-He's got a personal ninja who raised from childhood called Tobizaru.
+INOUE KANBEE (井上勘兵衛): a close associate of Kiyomasa, invited as guest to Asano's contest.
+He has got a personal ninja who raised from childhood called Tobizaru.
 When Asano is killed he starts pursuing Azumi and the rest.
-After the failure of Izō and the Sajiki brothers, he pursue them himself and corner them, making them fall down a cliff.
-He witness the death of his Lord, Kiyomasa, with his own eyes.
-He comes to Hideyori's side to protect him and finds Azumi, once again.
+After the failure of Izō and the Sajiki brothers, he pursues them himself and corners them, making them fall down a cliff.
+They manage to survive and after some time, he witnesses the death of his Lord, Kiyomasa, with his own eyes, on the ship they're taking to Kumamoto.
+He comes to Hideyori's side to protect him and finds Azumi, Kiyomasa's assassin, once again.

 ISE (伊勢): formerly called Ujiyamada (宇治山田), is a city located in eastern Mie Prefecture, on the island of Honshū.
 Ise is home to Ise Grand Shrine (伊勢神宮Ise jingū), the most sacred Shintō Shrine in Japan, and is thus a very popular destination for tourists.
 The city has a long-standing title - Shinto (神都) - that roughly means "The Holy City" and literally means "Capital of the Kami").
 Most of the city is within the geographic limits of Ise-Shima National Park.